Navdevl/turbohustle/content/blog/wave-tuning-intake-system-explained.md

 #### 1. Intake Runner Length

-At lower revs, the engine cycle time is comparatively longer which means the pressure wave which gets reflected from the valve has a longer time duration to reach the cylinders.
-So its recommended to use a long intake runner, if you would go for lower end torque.
+At lower revs, the engine cycle time is relatively longer which means the pressure wave which gets reflected from the valve has a longer time duration to reach the cylinders.
+So it's recommended using a long intake runner if you would go for lower end torque.

-At higher revs, the cycle time gets so constrained that its closely impossible for the pressure wave to enter the cylinders with the same intake runners which was tuned for the torque at lower end.
+At higher revs, the cycle time gets so constrained that it's closely impossible for the pressure wave to enter the cylinders with the same intake runners which were tuned for the torque at the lower end.
 So you would need a shorter intake runner to get the most out of your machine at higher revs.

 #### 2. Intake Runner Area

-Unlike intake runner length which effects power over a small window of rpm range, the area of the intake runner will affect power over the entire rev range.
+Unlike intake runner length which effects power over a small window of the rpm range, the area of the intake runner will affect power over the entire rev range.
 A smaller port would increase the velocity at lower revs which help in efficient cylinder filling.
 But can also cause a restriction in the top-end flow.
-A larger port has less restrictions at the higher revs but a reduced flow velocity can result in poor volumetric efficiency at lower revs.
+A larger port has fewer restrictions at the higher revs but a reduced flow velocity can result in poor volumetric efficiency at lower revs.

 ### Calculating Runner Length

-Since wave tuning provides better performance at certain rev range, its important to choose the desired rpm range.
-Lets tune the intake system to provide the best possible output at 5000 rpm.
+Since wave tuning provides better performance at certain rev range, it's important to choose the desired rpm range.
+Let's tune the intake system to provide the best possible output at 5000 rpm.

-We will be considering the Volkswagen Polo 1.2 litre Inline 4 cylinder.
+We will be considering the Volkswagen Polo 1.2 Liter Inline 4 cylinder.
 In this example of finding the ideal intake system which is tuned at 5000 rpm.

 Bore = 71 mm.
 Stroke = 75.6 mm.